Huvishka

 Huvishka (Kushan: Οοηϸκι, Ooēški, Brahmi: 𑀳𑀼𑀯𑀺𑀱𑁆𑀓; ', '; Kharosthi: 𐨱𐨂𐨬𐨅𐨮𐨿𐨐 ', ') was the emperor of the Kushan Empire from the death of Kanishka (assumed on the best evidence available to be in 150 CE) until the succession of Vasudeva I about thirty years later.

+Huvishka was born in Peshawar, Pakistan but his reign encompassed many surrounding regions.
 His rule was a period of consolidation for the Empire.
 Huvishka's territory encompassed Balkh in Bactria to Mathura in India, locations where it is known that he minted his coinage.
 Gold coins and amulets in his effigy were found as far as Pataliputra and Bodh Gaya, including one such amulet as an offering under the Enlightenment Throne of the Buddha in Bodh Gaya, suggesting with other finds of Kushan coins in the area that Kushan rule may have extended this far east.
 His reign seems to have been essentially peaceful, consolidating Kushan power in northern India, and moving the centre of the Kushan Empire to the southern capital city of Mathura.
+In December 2025, Buddhist stupas were discovered in Zehanpora of Kashmir, with possible link to Huvishkapura, the lost capital city of Huvishka.